AGM vs Flooded Batteries: What You Need to Know

 AGM batteries are a maintenance-free alternative to traditional flooded lead-acid batteries.
-They are designed to provide powerful bursts of starting amps and run electronics for longer.
+They are designed to provide powerful bursts of starting amps and run electronics longer.

 How do AGM batteries work

 An AGM (absorbed glass mat) battery contains a special glass mat separator that wicks the electrolyte solution between the battery plates.
-This material’s design enables the fiberglass to be saturated with electrolyte – and to store the electrolyte in a “dry” or suspended state rather than in free liquid form.
+This material’s design enables the fiberglass to be saturated with electrolytes – and to store the electrolyte in a “dry” or suspended state rather than in free liquid form.

 Pros and cons of AGM batteries

 ProsThese batteries are called maintenance-free batteries and do not require watering service.
-Since there is no free liquid and minimal gassing, AGM batteries can perform better than flooded batteries in applications where maintenance is difficult.
+Since there is no free liquid and minimal gassing, AGM batteries can perform better than flooded batteries in applications where maintenance is complex.

 - Maintenance free